pleabargain/storyboard/english_question_words.md

 - And so what?

 # Where
+- Where is the main place where O.C. celebrate Christmas?
 - Where can we buy this robot?
 - Where has the werewolf been since last night?
 - Where does your wife prefer to play chess?